 Next you’ll line a medium sized loaf pan with some parchment paper (I use a small amount of coconut oil to grease the pan first, so that the parchment paper adheres to the pan nicely).
 Then just pour in the batter, smooth with a spatula, and bake.
 It’s so easy.

 If you want to dress this paleo chocolate loaf cake up a little you could sprinkle some optional toppings on top of the batter before baking.
 Walnuts, pecans, a drizzle of peanut butter, or a handful of paleo diet friendly chocolate chips are all good optional toppings that would take this simple cake to the next level.
+Or slather some of this delicious chocolate tahini frosting on top of the loaf cake.
+It’s refined sugar free, paleo, and vegan.

 For another delicious paleo loaf style cake recipe, try this paleo lemon cake.
 It’s zingy, sweet, tart, delicious, and easy to prepare.